lando/lando/docs/config/events.md

         describe: Run a different service
 ```

-In the above scenario `some-command` will run on `web2` by default.
+In the above scenario, `some-command` will run on `web2` by default.

 ### Service commands